yieldbot/yb-js-edn/README.md

 ### sets

 `#{1 2 3}` and `edn.set([1, 2, 3])` are equivalents.
 The Set object is a backported version of the proposed Harmony Set.
 A native Set may be returned in the future.

+## Compatibility

+Targets Node.js 0.8.x and up.
+As well as ES5 browsers.

 ## See Also